GoyalLab/KeepingScore/README.md

 If you use this code, please cite:

-> **Combinatorial prediction of therapeutic perturbations using causally-inspired neural networks**
+> **Interpretable Thermodynamic Score-based Classification of Relaxation Excursions**
 > bioRxiv, 2025
 > https://www.biorxiv.org/content/10.1101/2025.11.26.690838v1